andyatkinson/andyatkinson.github.io/postgresql-tips.md

 * Try out parameter changes on a test database prior to making the change.
 Potentially create a backup before making the change as well.
 * Parameter groups can be restored to their defaults (or they can be copied to create an experimental group).
 Groups can be compared with each other to determine differences.
 * Parameter values can process a formula.
-RDS provides some forumulas that utilize the instance class CPU or memory available to calculate a value.
+RDS provides some formulas that utilize the instance class CPU or memory available to calculate a value.